Implicit transaction costs and the fundamental theorems of asset pricing: Examples of implicit transaction cost economies

-The goal of this section is to apply the results from the previous sections to a implicit transaction cost economy that is linear in the order size.
-The linear form of the implicit transaction cost economy is motivated by the work of Engle and Patton (2004) and Hasbrouck (1991), which we discussed in Section (\ref{the model}).
+The linear form of the implicit transaction cost economy is motivated by the work of Engle \& Patton (2004) and Hasbrouck (1991), which we discussed in Sec. \ref{the model}.
 Other studies also find a linear relationship between the trade price and the traded volume.
-For example, Blais (2005) and Blais and Protter (2010) show by using a linear regression model that for liquid stocks this relationship is linear with time varying slope and intercept, and with a significance level of $0.9999$.
+For example, Blais (2005) and Blais \& Protter (2010) show by using a linear regression model that for liquid stocks this relationship is linear with time varying slope and intercept.
 The proposed linear supply curve is of the form

 where $N$ is a stochastic process with continuous paths and $S(\cdot,0)$ the marginal price process.
 Note that the sensitivity of the price to the order size, $N$, is the same both for the buy and sell orders.
+Blais (2005) shows that the hypothesis $N_t=0$ can be rejected with a significance level of $0.9999$.

-Going back to our framework, one trivially notes that we need two different processes for the ask and the bid price.
+Going back to our framework, one trivially notes that we must define two processes for the marginal ask and the bid price, i.e. $A(\cdot,0)$ and $B(\cdot,0)$.
 We assume that these processes are of the following form